jodurpar/DSFileConverter/README.md

 	| '--author'      | Include author copyright                     |
 	| '--c'           |                                              |
 	| '--company'     | Include company copyright                    |

+## Usage With webpack
+### You can use webpack to minimize and compress in one file all the js.

+ - Go to main folder (where webpack.config.ts exits) and at commandprompt run "webpack",
+ - When ends, in the dist folder must be a dsfileconverter.js file
+ - At command prompt run "node dsfileconverter.js"

 ### Json file example